Cunard’s Queen Elizabeth: Vancouver to Alaska

 Reflecting on Queen Elizabeth’s Alaskan Cruise

-This Alaskan voyage wasn’t just another destination - it was a return.
-A return to northern latitudes, to the sense of wonder that sustained us through thousands of kilometres on the Trans Canada Trail, and to the belief that slow travel reveals what fast travel overlooks.
+This Alaskan voyage was not simply another destination taken off a bucket list.
+In many ways, it felt like a return to northern latitudes, to immense landscapes shaped by ice and tide, and to the sense of wonder that sustained us during thousands of kilometres of walking on the Trans Canada Trail.

 See you on board!